Dosing and administration

 Considering the effects of cannabinoids on the therapeutic drug efficacy and toxicity of co-administered drugs, it is important to be aware of other medications that the patient is taking and carefully monitor patients using other drugs along with cannabis or cannabinoids.

-Elimination half-life of THC can vary: a population pharmacokinetic model has described a fast, initial half-life and long, terminal half-life (22 hours).
+The elimination half-life of THC can vary: a population pharmacokinetic model has described a fast, initial half-life and long, terminal half-life (22 hours).
 In heavy users, THC concentrations > 1 μg/L may be measurable in the blood > 24 hours post last cannabis use.
 THC metabolites are excreted in faeces and urine.
 THC is able to cross the placenta and is excreted in lipophilic human breast milk.

 CBD also has a long terminal elimination half-life, with the average half-life observed post inhalation to be 31 ± 4 hours.
 An investigation of repeated daily oral administration of CBD elicited an elimination half-life ranging from 2 to 5 days.
 CBD metabolites are excreted in faeces and, to a lesser extent, in urine.4